jasineri/useful-commands/db2.md

 3. Run these commands:

         db2 connect to TOOLSDB
-        db2 delete from SYSTOOLS.MDTASKEXECTY00 where taskID=XXX`
+        db2 delete from SYSTOOLS.MDTASKEXECTY00 where taskID=<Nr>

 4. Restart DAS and the Scheduler to check if the 'running' jobs are removed.
 If not, proceed to step 5.